mattdailis/mattdailis.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a student of computer science at Northeastern University, where my academic interests include compiler design and implementation, functional programming, data analysis, and robotics.
-I currently work for the Mars Science Laboratory project at NASA JPL, helping ensure the safety of the Curiosity Rover on Mars.
+I am a software developer at NASA JPL, where I work on [mission planning software](https://github.com/NASA-AMMOS/aerie) as well as support the Curiosity rover mission.
+My interests include programming language design and implementation, functional programming, human-computer interaction, and robotics.